 Many things can impact how long it takes to get compensation or settle a Georgia car accident case.
 Most personal injury cases, but not all, settle without a lawsuit or legal action being filed.
 Cases that settle without a lawsuit usually settle more quickly.
 Cases that require a lawsuit may still settle before reaching trial, but they generally take longer for many reasons.

 Knowing how long it takes to receive the compensation for medical bills and lost wages you deserve may ease the burden during this hectic and inconvenient time while you deal with insurance adjusters and companies, medical doctors and care providers, and therapists.

 What factors tend to increase the amount of time a car accident case takes to settle?

-How long your medical care lasts, and the last date of treatment: If you do not wait until you have finished your medical care and treatment, you are not likely to receive a settlement offer for the full value of your case.
-The insurance company is unlikely to pay full value, or even to offer a reasonable settlement, until the amount of your medical bills and the full extent of your injuries and your physical condition following a wreck are known.
-If the insurance company is making a quick settlement offer while you are still injured, watch out.
-Your case is likely to be worth much more, or it is case with low insurance limits.
+The duration of medical care and the last date of treatment.
+Waiting until you have finished your medical care and treatment can help ensure you receive the full value for your case.
+We understand that waiting can be hard, especially while you have medical bills from an injury and may be out of work.
+However, the insurance company is unlikely to pay a full, or even reasonable, settlement until the extent of your injuries, physical condition and all medical costs are known.
+If the insurance company makes a quick settlement offer while you are still recovering, watch out.
+You may be leaving settlement money on the table.
+Your case may be worth much more.

 How long does it take to receive money after a car accident settlement?